go-resty/docs/content/docs/load-balancer-and-service-discovery.md

 Also, SRV records discovery using the Weighted Round-Robin (WRR) algorithm, called []().

-{{% hint info %}}
+> [!NOTE]
-* Version 2 had an SRV record lookup feature but did not utilize a record weight value.
+> * Version 2 had an SRV record lookup feature but did not utilize a record weight value.
 Version 3 respects the record weight value and executes the appropriate weighted round-robin.
-* Version 3 enables Resty users to implement any custom method for determining the Base URL through the [LoadBalancer]({{% godoc v3 %}}LoadBalancer) interface.
+> * Version 3 enables Resty users to implement any custom method for determining the Base URL through the [LoadBalancer]({{% godoc v3 %}}LoadBalancer) interface.
-{{% /hint %}}

 ## Examples